-Manufacturing industry always faces new challenges every year.
+orceThe manufacturing industry always faces new challenges every year.
 However, changes in market demand, competition, skilled worker recruiting, and pressing expenses are forever challenges.
-Manufacturing sales operation must face them well while managing the sales process and date.
+Manufacturing sales operations must face them well while managing the sales process and date.

-Actually, there are two challenges in manufacturing sales.
+There are two challenges in manufacturing sales.
 First, how to maximize sales staff performance.
 Second, how to increase international competition.
-With the “narrowing” world, sales team must face quality and price competition from other companies worldwide.
+With the “narrowing” world, the sales team must face quality and price competition from other companies worldwide.

 Related articles: 5 Effective Ways to Reduce Your Manufacturing Costs